tech-srl/code2seq/README.md

 #### Download our preprocessed dataset Java-large dataset (~15M examples, compressed: 11G, extracted 122GB)
 ```
+mkdir data
+cd data
 wget https://s3.amazonaws.com/code2seq/datasets/java-large-preprocessed.tar.gz
 tar -xvzf java-large-preprocessed.tar.gz
 ```
-This will create a data/java-large/ sub-directory, containing the files that hold that training, test and validation sets, and a dict file for various dataset properties.
+This will create a `data/java-large/` sub-directory, containing the files that hold that training, test and validation sets, and a dict file for various dataset properties.

 #### Creating and preprocessing a new Java dataset